 The scale of the challenge of poverty and unemployment has been further exacerbated in Manchester by the COVID-19 pandemic and its associated lockdowns and restrictions.
-The claimant count in Manchester (Jobseeker's Allowance (JSA) and unemployed UC) increased 104% between March 2020 to March 2021 (from 17,740 to 36,100) and stood at 30,510 in August 2021.
-The initial spike in claimants came in the period March-May 2020 and then stabilised.
+The claimant count in Manchester, made up of Jobseeker's Allowance (JSA) and unemployed UC, increased 104% between March 2020 and March 2021 (from 17,740 to 36,100) and stood at 24,320 in April 2022.
+The initial spike in claimants came in the period March to May 2020 and then stabilised.
 In Manchester, residents under 25 were initially the most severely economically impacted by COVID-19.
 However, all age groups saw increases, and the 25-49 age group is currently the most impacted.
-Unemployment increased in wards corresponding to communities experiencing racial inequalities.
+Unemployment increased in wards where communities experienced racial inequalities and where residents were already employment and income-deprived.

-Job losses have been greatest in sectors that were most severely impacted by the COVID-19 restrictions and lockdowns including retail, hospitality, accommodation, leisure and tourism and personal care activities.
-Generally, these are sectors which employ more young people and people from communities experiencing racial inequalities, and tend to be lower paid and have a larger number of employees on casual contracts.
+Job losses have been greatest in sectors that were most severely impacted by the COVID-19 restrictions and lockdowns, including retail, hospitality, accommodation, leisure and tourism, and personal care activities.
+Generally, these are sectors that employ more young people and people from CERI and tend to be lower paid and have a larger number of employees on casual contracts.
 However, there are now a greater number of jobs in Manchester post-pandemic compared to pre-pandemic, with skills and workforce shortages across the foundational economy.

-Overall, poorer residents and residents experiencing racial inequalities were more likely to experience more severe clinical and economic effects of COVID-19.
+Overall, poorer residents and those experiencing racial inequalities were more likely to experience more severe clinical and economic effects of COVID-19.